 For example, the base price of the car rental is $25 a day with 100 free miles, then 35 cents per each additional mile.

 Your total cost varies depending on how many miles over the mileage allowance you exceed.

-Online, this is the pricing strategy of choice for communications and data storage, and depending on how these companies set up their pricing, it can be very confusing for the consumer.
+Online, base+overage is the pricing strategy of choice for communications and data storage companies.
+And depending on how these companies set up their pricing, it can be very confusing for the consumer.